pelle112112/RustExam/README.md

 ![image](documentation/login_success.png)

-On the document manager site an authorized user have the option to upload new files, and see files they've already uploaded.
+On the document manager site an authorized user has the option to upload new files, and see files they've already uploaded.
 When uploading a file it is immediatly added to the list of available files, ready for download.

 ![image](documentation/file_upload_success.png)